 10 Concluding Remarks

-Russell Holden is a lecturer, writer, researcher and broadcaster of many years, having written and taught widely on the sociology of sport, with a particular interest in the role and value of cricket in contemporary life.
+Russell Holden is a lecturer, writer, researcher and broadcaster having written and taught widely on the sociology of sport, with a particular interest in the role and value of cricket in contemporary life.
 He launched In the Zone Sport and Politics Consultancy, an organization based in Wales, working both in the UK and overseas, which is dedicated to exploring the many and varied interconnections between sport and politics, straddling issues of identity, nationalism, human rights, gender and reconciliation.